 Mihai's Soul MateClick thumbnail to view full-size

 As Fate Would Have It

-Aside from his diagnosis of bi-polar disorder, the poet also suffered from an ever-prevalent disease of the day, namely syphilis.
-The disease overtook him in 1883, and he was interned to a hospital.
+Aside from his diagnosis of bipolar disorder, the poet also suffered from an ever-prevalent disease of the day, namely syphilis.
+The disease overtook him in 1883, and he was interned at a hospital.

 Syphilis slowly took its toll, and sadly, six years later, Eminescu died in a sanitorium.

-Doctors who inspected his body, suggested the famed poet died from long term use of mercury, and not at all uncommon for those who tried to cure themselves of the effects of syphilis in that time.
+Doctors who inspected his body suggested the famed poet died from the long-term use of mercury, and not at all uncommon for those who tried to cure themselves of the effects of syphilis in that time.

 Love Turns Tragic